 You are always welcome at the Thistle.
 We are a very friendly and welcoming organization and happy to include you and teach you all you need to know.
-If you would like to know more about the sport or how membership works at our club, we suggest you either send us an email, give us call or just stop by Monday, Wednesday or Friday evening between 7pm and 9pm, once Covid restrictions have eased, to watch or just say hello.
+If you would like to know more about the sport or how membership works at our club, we suggest you either send us an email, give us call or just stop by on a Monday, Wednesday or Friday evening between 7pm and 9pm, once Covid restrictions have eased, to watch or just say hello.

-No partner or full team are needed.
+No partner or full team needed.
 All you need are flat-soled shoes or sneakers.
 Members are welcome to wear whatever clothes suit their style and comfort.
 The special balls (the bowls) used to play the game can be borrowed from the club.
 New members normally use the club's bowls as long as they wish until they decide to purchase a set of their own.